 After successfully completing my showering ritual sans incident, I use the soap wrapper again to turn off the shower faucet and to draw open the shower curtain, all very carefully, again, so that my fingers don’t actually come into contact with any of the shower fixtures.
 After opening the shower curtain, I notice the floor outside the shower is now a large puddle.
 Before stepping out of the shower into the puddle, I bend down to discern the depth of the puddle.
 I’m trying to gauge if my flip-flops have a sufficient amount of height to keep my feet from coming into contact with the dirty floor water.
 I deem they do and then carefully step out of the shower so as to not create a splash that could spray the floor water onto any part of my exposed skin.
 I carefully place my razor, mirror, and what’s left of my soap into my tupperware container.

 I then remove my underwear from inside my jeans.
 (Clearly as I don’t want something that will be brushing against my genitalia all day to come into contact with any foreign object such as these hospital towels that are washed en masse and the vinyl upholstery of the chair, my underwear is always tucked inside some protective clothing barrier until ready to be worn).
 I hold up my boxer shorts and carefully remove one foot from its flip-flop.
-I’m balancing on one foot while carefully negotiating entering my other foot that’s now in the mid-air into my boxer shorts with as little contact with the inside fabric as possible (certainly around the groin area).
+I’m balancing on one foot while carefully negotiating entering my other foot that’s now in the mid-air into my briefs with as little contact with the inside fabric as possible (certainly around the groin area).
 This sounds like a precarious task, but again it’s something that extensive practice has made me quite good at.